sfi-norwai/regreview/content/docs/china.md

 # AI governance and standardization in China

+## 2018 White Paper
+In 2018, the Chinese government-issued [AI white paper](https://cset.georgetown.edu/publication/artificial-intelligence-standardization-white-paper/) highlights the key factors that should be considered in the standards-setting for AI.
+Before it starts explaining its framework for standards-setting, the white paper introduces the concept of AI, the current situation and trends, and safety, ethical, and privacy issues related to AI.
+After summarizing the existing AI standards and regulations, both locally and internationally, their structure of the AI standardization system is elucidated.

+The structure consists of six parts: foundation, platforms/support, key technology, products and services, applications, and security/ethics.
+These can be briefly elaborated as follows.
+* **Foundational standards** target mainly regularizing fundamentals of AI such as terminology, reference architecture, data, and testing and assessment.

+* The main focuses of the **platforms/support** component of these standards are big data, cloud computing, intelligent perception and connection, edge computing, smart chips, and AI platforms.

+* Once the data is prepared according to foundational standards and necessary supportive technologies are gathered as per platforms/support standards, AI-related technologies should be used in accordance with **key technical standards** to perform humanlike learning from data.

+* The intelligent systems made by following the above standards are then embedded into products and used in services, however, should be done in obedience to **products and services standards**.

+* While using these products and services in different application domains, **applications standards** should be followed.
+Their standards system framework names smart manufacturing, smart logistics, smart cities, smart homes, smart transportation, smart finance, and smart healthcare as potential example applications.

+Throughout the entire process from data garnering to final employment of AI products/services in different applications, developers and users should comply with ethical and moral dimensions and uphold societal security and human rights as per **security/ethics standards**.

+## Eight principles for AI governance and “responsible AI"

 In 2019, China's New Generation AI Governance Expert Committee published ["Eight principles for AI governance and “responsible AI”](https://perma.cc/V9FL-H6J7).
 The motivation behind the proposed principles is the healthy development of a new generation of AI.
 If followed, one can ensure that AI is safe/secure, and reliable.